con/nwb2bids/docs/tutorials.rst

 ---------------------------------

 NWB files don't always include all the little metadata details you might want to include in BIDS.
-To include manual metadata that is absent in the source files, you can provide additional metadata through a JSON structure that mirrors the BIDS specification nested under subject and session identifiers (which should match the ``subject_id`` and ``session_id`` found within each file).
+To include manual metadata that is absent in the source files, you can provide additional metadata through a simple JSON structure shown below.
+Currently, only the dataset description is supported, more more detailed subject- and session-level metadata is planned to be supported in the future.

 To show how such additional metadata can be included through **nwb2bids**, start by creating a file named ``metadata.json`` inside the ``ephys_tutorial_dataset`` directory we used in :ref:`tutorial-multiple-files`.